mytorch-ai/examples/README.md

 Now you are ready to run examples...

 1. Activate your venv environment of choice from Section 2.
-2. Navigate to the example directory:
+2. Navigate to the example directory.

 ### Example 1: LLAMA-3.2-3B Inference